containers/podman/contrib/cirrus/CIModes.md

   While it's arguably easier to read that `only_if`, it leads to a cluttered status output that's harder to page through when reviewing PRs.
 As opposed to `only_if` which will bypass creation of the task (at runtime) completely.
-  Also, by sticking to one conditional style, it's easer to re-use the YAML statements across multiple tasks.
+  Also, by sticking to one conditional style, it's easier to re-use the YAML statements across multiple tasks.

 + The only variables which can be used as part of conditions are defined by